bennorwood/time-minimum/README.md

 So, if you've minimized the amount of time it takes program A to process the file and it takes less than 15 minutes you can use AWS lambda to do the processing.
 If program A takes longer than 15 minutes, you'll have to containerize Program A and run it via AWS batch.

+## 4. Business Strategy
+What are your 2-3 priorities for the year, and how do you plan to tactically execute on them?

+1. You need the right level of attribution for your users and infrastructure in addition to capturing and logging key events (How are we capturing metrics).
+   You can't really make a data decision without any data.
+So at the infrastructure level what does it mean for the application to be "up" vs. "down" and how can we measure and have the right alarms in place to ensure uptime?
+How much revenue is lost per hour of "down" time?
+What do peak periods look like where uptime is critical?
+How secure is the infrastructure?
+Are there SLAs for our user experience?
+Are there different SLAs for different user types?
+At the application level how engaged are the users for feature X,Y,Z?
+Can we identify typical user behavior?
+Can we identify behavior when the user experience is less than great?

+2. To minimize the cost of technology and infrastructure while maintaining scale.
+   - What's the most expensive technology cost?
+Is there a more cost effective tool for the job that doesn't compromise stability?
+Replace _safely_.
+Repeat.
+   - Is there "low hanging fruit" in a sense where we can see immediate savings from the push of a button or very minimal effort?
+(AWS Savings Plans for example)

+3. To build a safe, livable engineering platform that enables speed of feature work and deployments.
+    1. Lower the time to fist commit (Look to improve the following):
+      - How well-organized is the code base?
+      - How much confidence do we have in our test suite?
+      - How is the developer environment?
+    2. Continuous Deployments
+      - How mature is the CI process?
+      - How mature is the CD process?
+    3. Identify knowledge gaps for reasonable training opportunities

 ## General AWS Notes
 1. SLA on SNS/SQS (99.9% uptime guaranteed): https://aws.amazon.com/messaging/sla/
 2. SLA on S3 (99.9% uptime guaranteed): https://aws.amazon.com/s3/sla/